ezsolt23/ai_diff_driver/README.md

 # ai-motor-driver
-The goal of this project is to create anextra layer between the cmd_vel ROS topic and the wheel driver.
+The goal of this project is to create an extra layer between the cmd_vel ROS topic and the wheel driver.
-The aim of theis layer is to be an AI based wheel driver.
-This way you don't need to fine tune the wheel driver, and then re-tune to different surfaces like carpet, wood floor or ourside terrain, but it can learn by itself how to move the wheels the best way.
+The aim of this layer is to be an AI based wheel driver.
+This way you don't need to fine tune the wheel driver, and then re-tune to different surfaces like carpet, wood floor or outside terrain, but it can learn by itself how to move the wheels the best way.

 # Requirements

 - You need to have ROS1 installed and configured.
-- Tested on ROS-melodic, Ubunu 18
+- Tested on ROS-melodic, Ubuntu 18
 - Python 3.6+ is required

 # Installation